Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

 To access the **Filter** editor, just click/tap on the filter icon (top right of the screen), next to the overflow.
 Alternatively, you can click/tap on the *+Filter* button that is in the *Filters* section, under *Created By Me* and *Shared with Me.*

-To stop filtering dashboards or data sources, click/tap the filter icon to open the Filters dialog.
+To stop filtering dashboards or data sources, click/tap on the filter icon to open the Filters dialog.
 Then, select the Clear button at the bottom to remove the current filters, and Apply to save your changes.

 <img src="../images/data-sources-filters.png" alt="Different filters in the data catalog" width="35%" class="responsive-img"/>